 The table below presents the interests of the Directors in options to acquire our Ordinary shares with a nominal value of £0.001 per share as at 31 December 2020.
 4,565,246 options were granted to Directors during the year ended 31 December 2020.
-Two of our Directors' Shareholdings and Share Interests' earlier in this report).
+Two of our Directors exercised options during the year ended 31 December 2020 (further details are set out in the "Statement of Directors' Shareholdings and Share Interests" earlier in this report).